 Scholars must give credit to the source for any information that is not either the result of original research or common knowledge.
 For example, it would be necessary to give credit to an author who provided an argument about the importance of the Emancipation Proclamation in the American Civil War.
 Conversely, major historical facts, such as the dates of the American Civil War, are considered common knowledge and do not require that credit be given to a particular author.
 If a scholar borrows the exact words of another author, the scholar must cite the source.
 If scholars are unsure whether or not they should cite, they should ask their teachers for guidance.
 Teachers will dictate which citation format should be used and what the guidelines are for their course.

-More information on what plagiarism is and how to avoid it can be found at https://owl.english.purdue.edu/owl/resource/589/01/.
+Find more information about plagiarism and how to avoid it at owl.english.purdue.edu/owl/resource/589/01/.